prakash00007/doubtai/README.md

 # 📚 DoubtAI — AI Doubt Solver for JEE & NEET

 > **Your personal IIT topper, available 24/7 at ₹0.**
-> Step-by-step answers in the exact style of NCERT, HC Verma, and Cengage.
+> Step-by-step answers in the exact style of NCERT, HC Verma, and Cengage..

 <div align="center">